david-hernandez/composer-tutorial/7-Repositories/README.md

 _This façade was specifically setup for working with Drupal 8, because that is the first version of Drupal to start using Composer, hence the `/8` in the url.
-There is now a `/7` url for Drupal 7 based projects.
+There is now a `/7` url for Drupal 7 based modules.
 Drupal modules also have a different version scheme than Composer expects, so there is some translation going on._

 Now, when using the `require` command let's see what happens.